sasheen-widanagamage/DaddysBurgers/README.md

 Daddy’s Burgers 🍔 (Android)

-A polished, Kotlin-based Android app prototype for a burger delivery experience — from onboarding and browsing the menu to checkout, order tracking, and profile management.
+Kotlin-based Android app prototype for a burger delivery experience — from onboarding and browsing the menu to checkout, order tracking, and profile management.

 🧭 App Overview